StephHjar/tic-tac-toe/README.md

       1. As a Returning Visitor, I want to view the high score board to see what has changed since I last played.
       2. As a Returning Visitor, I want to start a new round of Tic-Tac-Toe games against the computer, so I can update my own high score.
-      3. As a Returning Visitor, I want my high scores to be associated with the same username.

   -   #### Frequent User Goals
       1. As a Frequent User, I want to see my previous scores on the high score board.